Software Engineering: A Modern Approach

 Nothing in an inner circle can know anything at all about something in an outer circle.
 In particular, the name of something declared in an outer circle must not be mentioned by the code in an inner circle.
 That includes functions, classes, variables, or any other named software entity.

 Thus, in a Clean Architecture, the central layers are more stable— less subject to changes—than the outer layers.
 For example, the entities rarely need to be modified.
-Regarding the use cases, it is true that they sometimes need to be updated.
-However, this should not occur due to changes in the technologies used in the application, such as databases, frameworks, and libraries.
+Regarding the use cases, while it is true that they sometimes need to be updated, this should not be due to changes in the technologies used in the application, such as databases, frameworks, and libraries.

 In summary, the Dependency Rule ensures that entities and use